robertwhunter/nephromaths/_book/41-Phosphate.md

 Age-specific reference ranges for TmP/GFR have been reported [@payne1998a].
 These are approximately the same as reference ranges for P~PO4~.
 In other words, [TmP/GFR < 0.8 mM](https://pubmed.ncbi.nlm.nih.gov/17895770/) indicates renal phosphate wasting in hypophosphataemia.

+There is diurnal variation plus variation with [age and sex](https://pubmed.ncbi.nlm.nih.gov/18716307/), driven by changes in TmP/GFR.

 ## Hypophosphataemia